-Austen Cook, Vice Chair, Chair of Resources Committee, Parent Governor
+Austen Cook, Vice Chair, Chair of Resources Committee, Community Governor

 I live in Wolvercote and have two children, one currently at the school.
 I am a chartered accountant and have a degree in IT.
 Since 2004 I have been working as an independent consultant for local government children and adult social care.
 My work involves protecting front line services from government cuts, by delivering efficiencies.
 I currently work for both Gloucestershire and Oxfordshire County Council.